The First Nations

 Canadian volunteers were soon flying in the British Air Force, playing an active role in the Battle of Britain (1940) and the Bomber offensive against Germany (1941-45).
 Bomber air crews suffered some of the highest casualties of any group of combatants.

 Canada was soon sending troops abroad; and in August 1942 it was Canadian units which conducted a raid on the U-boat sheds at Dieppe, on the north coast of France.
 This force suffered terrible casualties, and although the raid failed to achieve its objective, it taught the Allies valuable lessons about how to attack defended positions from the sea.

 Canadian naval units and merchant shipping made a vital contribution to the Battle of the Atlantic, at considerable loss; and Canadian troops fought in the campaigns in Sicily and Italy (1943-45).
 Later, at D-Day, (June 1944) the Canadian army was assigned one of the five beaches to be attacked, and then took an important part in the advance through France into Germany (1944-5).

 More than a million men and women served in the Canadian forces during the war.

 At home, even more so than in World War I, the economy was geared up for war.
 Canadian factories produced a huge range of war equipment for the Allies, as well as sending vital food supplies to a beleaguered Britain.
-The reach of state once again extended into everyday lives, for example with new social programmes, and there was a huge expansion of the civil service.
+The reach of state once again extended into everyday lives, for example with new social programs, and there was a huge expansion of the civil service.
 In particular, the federal government expanded at the expense of state governments, the better to organize the national war effort.

 In 1949, Newfoundland joined Canada after a referendum.